The rise and fall of Uber CEO Travis Kalanick

 Kalanick said the company was spending $1 million per year on legal costs.

-"We have three attorney's on staff at Uber and then we have law firms around the world that we work with.
+"We have three attorneys on staff at Uber and then we have law firms around the world that we work with.
 Probably 50 different law firms," he said in December 2013.

 He also brushed off talk of taking Uber public and said he wanted to lead the company for years to come: "Uber is my wife and I have no mistresses," he said.